 Research Projects in Tambopata, Peru

-The Macaw Kingdom will be featuring the everyday work of scientists in the Tambopata region of Peru, and showing how they collect important scinetific data to conserve this biodiversity hotspot.
+The Macaw Kingdom is an award-winning documentary featuring the everyday work of scientists in the Tambopata region of Peru, and showing how they collect important scientific data to conserve this biodiversity hotspot.

 The first part of this documentary, The Macaw Project started with a crowdfunding campaign at Indiegogo in 2014.
 Thanks to the initial support of many people, that documentary is getting well known worldwide, participating in film festivals, broadcasted in national TV channels, being translated to 6 languages, and most importantly spreading the word about an important conservation collaboration among researchers, members of native communities, and eco-tourists.